int0h/promise-decorators/readme.md

     updateTitle(text);
 });
 ```
-But in that case will be resolved not more than 1 `Promise` per second (all between will not be resolved nor rejected).
+But in that case it will be resolved not more than 1 `Promise` per second (all between will neither be resolved nor rejected).
 So: no extra request, no extra rerendering.